 Hiking or better said, climbing up the steep ladders towards the top of the Schrammersteine was amazing.
 I would say a good basic fitness levels helps, but foremost, you need to be light on your feet.
 I really enjoyed it.
 And the views were breathtaking!
 No wonder, hiking in Saxony National Park (Sächsische Schweiz) is one of the most popular hiking destinations in Germany.
 It is worth a stop.

-As for day three, after so much cycling in the last few months, my muscles weren’t used to hiking anymore.
-I admit, at the end of day two, I was really sore.
-And given the change in the weather, I decided to take a rain check on day 3 of hiking in the Sächsische Schweiz, and visit some of the towns close by.
-Meißen and Bautzen are both cute and definitely worth a stop if you have time (see photos at the end).
+By day three, after months of cycling, my muscles were no longer used to hiking.
+I admit, by the end of day two, I was feeling pretty sore.
+With the weather taking a turn, I decided to give hiking in the Sächsische Schweiz a break and instead explore some nearby towns.
+Meißen and Bautzen are both charming and absolutely worth a visit if you have the time (check out the photos at the end).

 Although, I would have loved to hike the Czech Republic side of the Saxony National Park.
 Maybe next time?